hyperform-dev/hyperform/README.md

 }
 ```

-Then, to deploy and get an URL, type:
+Then, to deploy and get an URL, simply type:

 ```
 $ hyperform deploy somefile.js --amazon --url